 Sow the seeds ½ to an inch apart (1-2.5 cm.).
-Thin the seedlings to 2-3 inches (5-8 cm.) apart.
-Swiss chard is ready to be picked within 4-6 weeks.
-Harvest at this time or if you are growing the plant as an ornamental, leave the leaves until they wilt, turn brown or are munched on by insects.
+Thin the seedlings to 2 to 3 inches (5-8 cm.) apart.
+Swiss chard is ready to be picked within four to six weeks.
+Harvest at this time or if you are growing the plant as an ornamental, leave the leaves until they wilt, turn brown, or are munched on by insects.
 At that time, remove the outer leaves.
 The inner leaves will continue to grow.

 Swiss Chard Care in Pots

 Swiss chard care in pots is fairly minimal since the plant is very resilient.
 It doesn’t mind being crowded and tolerates poor soil without any additional fertilizer.
 The plant also prefers a shaded location.

 That said, like any plant, it will respond to additional nutrition.
 Swiss chard can get bitter when summer heat blazes, so be sure to give it plenty of water.
 Plants that are grown in pots need more watering than those in the garden, so keep an eye on them.